Do you have some days when you feel hungry all day, no matter what you eat? That might be because you didn’t get enough sleep the night before.

 If you make getting enough sleep a health priority, you will likely find that managing your weight will become a little easier.

 Do you think you get enough sleep?
 Will knowing how sleep affects your weight change your sleep habits?
 What are some thing you do to make sure you get enough sleep?
+What do you think are the keys to weight loss after 50?
 Please join the conversation below!